 At Essex Business School we champion responsible management and sustainable business.
 We want to change business for the better and empower our students to do this too.
 We’re an internationally diverse community with students and staff joining us from across the globe offering the ideal context for studying international management.

-MSc Management (International) is one of three unique Masters in Management programmes which allow you to pursue your specific career ambitions, the others are: MSc Management and MSc Management (Marketing).
+MSc Management (International) is one of four unique Masters in Management specialisms which allow you to pursue your specific career ambitions, the others are: MSc Management, MSc Management (Social Economy), and MSc Management (Marketing).

 Management and marketing research at Essex Business School is very diverse but can best be described as exploring business with a social conscience.
 For example, our research investigates workplace ethics, corporate social responsibility and the lived experience of work in the global economy.